tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/propagator_types.rst

 Internally, Tudat uses the *propagated* state in the following place:

-- As the input/output of the numerical integrator's state derivative function (see :ref:`single_propagation_evaluation:` for more details).
+- As the input/output of the numerical integrator's state derivative function (see :ref:`single_propagation_evaluation` for more details).

 As a user, you will generally only interact with the conventional coordinates, but you will have the choice over which propagated coordinate to use for propagation/integration.
 Even though you may rarely interact with the propagated